Modelio-R-D/ToscaDesigner/ToscaDesigner/CONTRIBUTING.md

 CI
 --
-A GitHub Actions workflow (maven-java8.yml) is included to build with Java 8 on push and pull requests.
+A GitHub Actions workflow (`.github/workflows/maven-java8.yml`) is included.
+Note:

+- The workflow runs Maven under Java 11 so Modelio-related Maven plugins (which require a newer JDK) can execute.
+The project is still compiled to Java 8 bytecode via the `maven-compiler-plugin` configuration (`<release>8`).

+This preserves runtime compatibility with Modelio 5.4.1 while allowing plugin execution that needs a newer JDK.